VishnuVahanDas/nitya-dasa/docs/features.md

 - **Daily check-in** to track sadhana and personal goals including minutes spent exercising, reading, and hearing scripture
+  - Users can fill in entries for up to a week in the past
 - **Progress dashboard** with charts of japa counts, urge intensity, and time spent exercising, reading, and hearing
 - **Daily journal** for notes and reflections